The Feed: Apocalypse Burger, CM Chicken, And More - Indianapolis Monthly

 Patachou Inc‘s pandemic baby, Apocalypse Burger, smashed its final burger on Saturday.
 A social media post from founder Martha Hoover explained the closure of the Meridian-Kessler restaurant: “… in 2024, it’s a post-Apocalyptic world.
 We survived.
 Now we need to deploy our resources, human and financial, in the direction of our pre-Pandemic plan: continuing to grow the mother brand slowly and strategically.”

 Indiana’s first CM Chicken (8395 E. 116th St., Fishers, 317-537-2229) outpost hatched late last month, serving crispy Korean fried chicken in flavors ranging from garlic spicy to lemon sweet onion.
-The popular South Korean chain started its expansion into the U.S. in 2017 and now boasts 50-plus franchisees across the country.
+Though it shares a name and notable menu similarities with a popular South Korean chain that began an expansion into the U.S. in 2017, it is not one of that company’s 50-plus franchisees across the country.

 Tickets are on sale for Traders Point Creamery‘s (9101 Moore Rd, Zionsville, 317-733-1700) Faire at the Farm spring market event, with $5 general admission and $10 for VIPs.
 The April 27 showcase of local artisans and craftspeople promises cookies, vintage and upcycled goods, coffee, and much more.